-Sylvie Franquet: Reconstructing tapestry
+Sylvie Franquet: Reconstructing with stitch

 Throughout the 16th and 17th centuries, the Flanders region of Belgium functioned as the centre of European tapestry production, commended for their particularly large textile works filled to the brim with intricate, painstaking detail.